 This page lists the ways you can support Con or Bust: spread the word; participate in the auction; donate money; donate con memberships or other non-monetary support; or buy a T-shirt.
-Con or Bust is a not-for-profit corporation that does its utmost to minimize its administrative expenses; for information on expenses and tax-deductibility of donations to Con or Bust, please see the bottom of this page.
+Con or Bust is a tax-exempt not-for-profit corporation that does its utmost to minimize its administrative expenses (more information).

 Spread the Word

 The simplest thing you can do to support Con or Bust is to tell people that it exists, that it helps fans of color/non-white fans attend SFF cons, and that it’s funded solely through donations and its annual online auction.
 Links to the about page are terrific.

 If it’s April or May, you can participate in the annual online auction by submitting something to be auctioned or by bidding.

 Con or Bust takes donations online, via credit card or PayPal account, or by mail.